-Students will have access to e-mail at CEGRI.
-There are also cafes in Granada where you can access internet.
+Students will have access to e-mail and internet at CEGRÍ and their host families via wi-fi.
+There are also cafés in Granada where you can access internet.
 You will receive additional information during the on-site orientation.

 Laptops and Internet